Jake1Egelberg/DEAR/README.txt

 5) Record sample metadata and configure design matrix

-6) Configure parms according to sample metadata and design matrix.
+6) Configure parms per metadata and design matrix

 7) Run the following .bat files in order:
 	1) 1BUILD_INDEX.bat *SKIP THIS IF YOU ALREADY HAVE A BUILT INDEX*